brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 In addition, the context prompting an involuntary exit may be communicated privately to organisers of other projects within our broader ecosystem of collective practices if there is reason to believe that broader awareness would provide more avenues for supporting the behaviour changes we believe would reduce further harm.

 **Further actions**:
-Continued learning: The group will work to assess the conditions that led to the exit, and work with affected parties and the whole group to identify any broader changes we may need to initiate within our collective practices.
+Continued learning: The working group will work to assess the conditions that led to the exit, and work with affected parties and the whole collective to identify any broader changes we may need to initiate within our collective practices.

 Re-entry pathways: In keeping with abolitionist views that people are capable of change and self reflection in their own time, a re-entry pathway may be considered if the person shows long term extensive change in behaviour and expresses interest in participating again.
 In circumstances where participants remain concerned about safety, collective-wide decisions may need to be made about how we determine our capacity for responding to these concerns.